Flinverdaasdonk/forecasting/readme.md

 3. Next I'll refer to a simple script that can be used to do your first forecast.
 3. Lastly I'll refer to some bigger scripts that can be used to do lots of forecasts in one go.

+### important remarks.
+The goal of this package is make it easy to compare the performance of several models over a variety of datasets.
+Once you have decided that a specific forecasting model works best for your usecase, I recommend stripping out all the unnecessary parts of the project.
+Otherwise there will be a lot of unnecessary luggage in your final code.

 ## File-tree structure

 This sections gives the filetree structure, as well as a short explanation of each file/folder.
 This should help you make sense the folder structure